1. Can the minimum fee of $750 be prorated?

-There is no additional filing fee for prescribed annual filing, however Pension Benefit Guaranteed Fund eligible pension plans, will also receive a PBGF Assessment.
+There is no additional filing fee for prescribed annual filings, however Pension Benefits Guaranteed Fund eligible pension plans, will also receive a PBGF Assessment.

-6. My IPP or Designated Plan (DP) filed for exemption.
+5. My Individual Pension Plan (IPP) or Designated Plan (DP) filed for exemption.
 Will I receive a pension assessment invoice?

 Yes, each pension plan is required to file an AIR.
 Defined Contribution (DC) plans must file the AIR within 6 months of the plan’s fiscal year end and plans with a Defined Benefit component (including plans that have a DB and DC provision), must file the AIR within 9 months of the plan’s fiscal year end.
 If the plan has wound up, the wind up AIR is due 6 months after the effective date of the wind up.

-If you have provided the required documentation (cost certificate) to FSRA to certify that the assets have transferred on a full transfer prior to December 31, 2020, you should not be assessed.
+If you have provided the required post transfer documentation (e.g. cost certificate) to FSRA to certify that the assets have transferred on a full transfer prior to December 31, 2021, you should not be assessed.

 FSRA assessment calculations are based on the calculations shown in Rule 2019-001 for Assessments and Fees.
 To see the calculation for your specific industry, please refer to the following subsections: Pension Sector: Subsection 7.1

 The marginal fee per pension beneficiary is:

 |First 1-1,000||$ 11.51|

 |Next 1,001 – 6,000||$ 9.72|

 |Next 6,001 – 12,000||$ 7.21|